 If you don't believe me, go to the Supreme Court.

-You may get one, you may get two votes.
+You may get two votes.

-You will be run over.
+That said, you will be run over.

 The President of the United States is talking about pardoning himself, about not being indicted.

-You have to look at what the political environment would be, what what political environment would be created by that.
+You have to look at what the political environment would be, what political environment would be created by that.

-If you're talking about the president of the United States saying I'm going to pardon myself, even if Republicans try to protect him, you're talking about the collapse in many ways of the institutions of this republic.
+If you're talking about the President of the United States saying, I'm going to pardon myself, even if Republicans try to protect him, you're talking about the collapse in many ways of the institutions of this republic.

 This is the most benign form of information gathering.

-So to characterize it as a spy or spy gate is, of course, part of the narrative.
+So to characterize it as a spy or spygate is, of course, part of the narrative.

-I think the the point right now, though, is that he's using them to a particular kind of political effect.
+I think the point right now, though, is that he's using them to a particular kind of political effect.

-Uh but Mr. Clapper then went on to say that to his knowledge there was no evidence of collusion between members of the Trump campaign and the Russians.
+But Mr. Clapper then went on to say that to his knowledge, there was no evidence of collusion between members of the Trump campaign and the Russians.

 We did not conclude any evidence in our report.